What’s Coming Up on the May 2025 World Athletics Calendar?

 May 30–01 – Grand Slam Philadelphia (USA)

-The Grand Slam track tour is a new series created by Michael Johnson that has already hosted meetings in Kingston, Jamica and Miami this season.
+The Grand Slam track tour is a new series created by Michael Johnson that has already hosted meetings in Kingston, Jamaica and Miami this season.
 The Philadelphia edition will name 12 more slam champions, who will each take home $100,000.

 Some of the names that have been announced include: